katarinako01/DL_LLM_fine_tuning/README.md

 Lithuanian-language training data for domain-specific tasks is scarce, as of my research - no publicly available Lithuanian geography QA datasets exist.
-As a result I constructed one from scratch using a three-stage pipeline:
+As a result I constructed one from scratch using a four-stage pipeline:

 1. **Scraping**: Articles were collected from Lithuanian Wikipedia (`lt.wikipedia.org`) across 14 geographic categories (counties, municipalities, cities, small towns,